JujuAdams/painfully-learned-lessons/README.md

 ### I want to hit 5,000 FPS when measuring using `fps_real` because that means my game will play better.

-A variant of the above. `fps_real` is a poor metric to begin with and targeting a framerate far above the update rate of every screen in existence is unnecessary.
+A variant of the above. `fps_real` is a poor metric to begin with, and targeting a framerate far above the update rate of every display in existence is unnecessary.
+If you *really* want to target very high framerates, shoot for 240FPS when measuring with the native `fps` variable.
+To be clear: this is still ridiculously high but at least it's somewhat reasonable.

 &nbsp;